temporalio/helm-charts/README.md

 ### Minimal installation with required dependencies only

-To install Temporal in a limited but working and self-contained configuration (one replica of Cassandra, Elasticsearch and each of Temporal's services, no metrics), you can run the following command
+To install Temporal in a limited but working and self-contained configuration (one replica of Cassandra, Elasticsearch and each of Temporal's services, no metrics), you can run:

 ```bash
 helm install \